mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 Write sensible pull request titles and descriptions.
 The article ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) describes the style I prefer, except applied to the pull request, not the individual commits.

-### A few Git rules

-* Don't squash a commit after you've pushed it (especially after I've reviewed it).
-  * Squashing makes it hard to track edits during the review
-* If you need new changes from the main branch, **[rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing)** the changes, never *merge*.
-  * Merging clutters the pull request and makes it hard to review.

 ## Testing

 When you create a pull request, you're responsible for ensuring all tests pass in continuous integration.
 Fix any build breaks before sending me code to review.